saarafota1/brainpop/readme.md

 1. Navigate to your client folder: `cd {project folder}/client`
 2. Install project dependencies: `npm install`
+3. Run `npm run lint --fix` to fix lint problems if any
-3. Run your dev server. `npm run serve`.
+4. Run your dev server. `npm run serve`.
 Your dev server is ready at http://localhost:8080 (The dev server defaults to port 8080.
 If it's taken and it uses a different one you'll need to update your cors settings in the server app.js)

 ## Server